 These changing climate and ocean conditions are undermining the ability of lands and waters to support Oregon’s native fish and wildlife, and the cultural and economic benefits they provide.
 This represents a serious and immediate threat to the Department’s ability to achieve its mission and meet its statutory mandates to manage the public trust resources in its care.

-To ensure the Department responds appropriately, ODFW recently adopted a Climate and Ocean Change Policy (click link for administrative rule) that provides high level direction to the Department to:
+To ensure the Department responds appropriately, ODFW adopted a Climate and Ocean Change Policy (OAR 635-900-0001) in 2020 that provides high level direction to the Department to: